Seattle study favors breaching dams. 'Slap in the face,' says Tri-Cities congressman

 The study said changes to the electrical distribution grid could be made.

-It also said that a free-flowing river would increase its recreation value, bringing in tourism dollars, particularly in Clarkston, Wash., and Lewiston, Idaho.
+It also said that a free-flowing river would increase its recreation value, bringing in tourism dollars, particularly in Clarkston, Washington, and Lewiston, Idaho.

 Real jobs for real people